mhannum72/mylunch/README.md

     * 'mealinfo' is going to have to change - the 'mealinfo' can now have multiple photos.
 Maybe create a 'photo-info' table, and take the photo- specific stuff out of mealinfo.
+    * Each 'mealinfo' is tagged with a unique id (creation time).
+Each photo is tagged with its own time, and a reference to the mealinfo.

 * Come up with the data format for my local-restaurants.
 I want to relate it to the user somehow.